nodejs/node/deps/npm/doc/cli/npm-unpublish.md

 package again, a new version number must be used.

-With the default registry (`registry.npmjs.org`), unpublish is only allowed with versions published in the last 24 hours.
+With the default registry (`registry.npmjs.org`), unpublish is only allowed with versions published in the last 72 hours.
+Similarly, new versions of unpublished packages may not be republished until 72 hours have passed.
 If you are trying to unpublish a version published longer ago than that, contact support@npmjs.com.

 The scope is optional and follows the usual rules for `npm-scope(7)`.